 For example, if member A is an expert sound designer, perhaps they could build the sound palette and session template for the group to work from.
 Member B might be the strongest composer in the unit, and so they can compose all or most of the audio / MIDI in the session.

-Using features like the clip view in Ableton Live, it’s easy to create lots of raw compositional information while leaving things open to interpretation in terms of sequencing.
+With the help of features like the clip view in Ableton Live, it’s easy to create lots of raw compositional information while leaving things open to interpretation in terms of sequencing.
 Maybe member C is the most adept in the group when it comes to arrangement, so they can be responsible for sequencing the compositional bits they’ve been provided and mixing them to their final state.

 This process follows a similarly organized approach where boundaries are established and there’s little room for confusion in regards to how to move forward, even under the constraints of physical separation.

-3. An exquisite corpse: interactive editing
+3. An exquisite corpse: Interactive editing

 When applied to a musical practice, an exquisite corpse might look like the following: Member A could program a MIDI pattern that member B changes by adding and subtracting notes.
 Member C might then change the voice of the instrument from a piano to a sine wave synth.